Deepanshuyadav05/Deepanshuyadav05/README.md

 - 👋 Hi, I’m @DeepanshuYadav
-- 👀 I’m interested in Web Devlop  ment
+- 👀 I’m interested in Web Devlopment
-- 🌱 I’m currently  learning Web   Devlopme nt
+- 🌱 I’m currently  learning Web Devlopment
 - 💞️ I’m looking to collaborate on Any web dev project or freelance work
 - 📫 How to  reach me  Mail : deepanshuyadav1811@gmail.com

 <!---
 Deepanshuyadav05/Deepanshuyadav05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.